->> A hands-on curriculum with real-life scenarios prepares SUNY Cobleskill Communications students for the contemporary communications
+>> A hands-on curriculum with real-life scenarios to prepare for the contemporary communications

->> A special focus is on the practice, process and ethics of contemporary news reporting and
+>> A special focus on the practice, process and ethics of contemporary news reporting and

 >> Students learn to solve graphic design and composition problems by using distinct forms of visual

 What Will I Learn?